GAIL [Global Action Improv Lab]

 1) Climate change is an existential risk that demands global unity.
 Climate change is a catalyst for new coalitions as nations realign in response to U.S. withdrawal from the Paris Agreement.

-2) Democracy and resistance to fascism.
-Climate change can unite a global network against authoritarianism.
+2) Democracy and resistance to fascism invoke climate change to unite a global network against authoritarianism.
 As wealth consolidates power, our strongest recourse is global resistance to climate change, with experts calling for a tax the uberwealthy.

-3) Freedom of speech is under threat, despite promises from Donald Trump and Elon Musk, e.g. attempt to block IPCC climate scientists’ publication.
+3) Freedom of speech is under threat, e.g. attempt to block IPCC climate scientists’ publication and attacks on universities: Columbia, Harvard, many others.

 4) Legal challenges can combine forces into coalitions of lawsuits, not thousands of separate fossil fuels lawsuits.
 Beyond adversarial lawsuits, we need innovative methods.